samuellee77/azure-openai-chat-forum-bot/README.md

-# azure-openai-chat-forum-bot
+# Forum Bot & Chat Bot with Azure OpenAI

 ###### modified from [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search](https://github.com/Azure-Samples/azure-search-openai-demo/)

 Welcome to the **Azure OpenAI Chat Forum Bot** repository!
-This project demonstrates how to integrate OpenAI's powerful language model into a forum-based chatbot using Microsoft Azure services.
-The bot is designed to engage in natural and contextually relevant conversations with users on various topics within a forum setting.
+This project demonstrates how to integrate OpenAI's powerful language model into a Discourse-based auto reply bot and a web chatbot using Microsoft Azure services.

 ![Overview](/imgs/overview.png)